openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     8%22%5D%7D%7D%7D
 ```

-`oidc_federation_entity_id`: the client id is an OIDC federation entity id.
+`oidc_federation_entity_id`: the client id is an OpenID Connect Federation [@!OpenID.Federation] entity id.
 Processing MUST follow the rules given in [@!OpenID.Federation].
-Automatic Registration defined in [@!OpenID.Federation] MUST be used.
+Automatic Registration as defined in [@!OpenID.Federation] MUST be used.
 The request MAY contain a further parameter `trust_chain` parameter.
 The AS MUST obtain client metadata from Entity Statements only.

 Note that to use Automatic Registration, clients MUST be confidential clients, which is not always the case for the native app clients.